 – Will it enhance and enrich the lives of my family?

-– Does this endeavor hinder my role as caretaker of my home?
+– Does this endeavor hinder my role as a caretaker of my home?

 “The home is where a woman provides the expressions of love for her husband and her children.
 The home is where she leads and guides and teaches and raises the godly generation.
 The home is where she is protected and secured from other men and potentially wicked relationships and abuses.
 The home is where she lodges strangers, washes saints’ feet, shows hospitality and devotes herself to every good work.
 That’s her sphere.
 And whatever of that home and whatever of the goodness of her life she can take outside and not sacrifice the home is between her and the Lord and her husband.”